FenixEdu/fenixedu.github.io/dev/tutorials/index.md

 In this tutorial, we explain how you can expose your module functionalities using a REST API.
 After you follow this tutorial, you will have basic understanding on how REST works and you will known how to use the Bennu infrastructure provided to ease exposing your module functionalities with REST-based web-services.

+## [Install FenixEdu][Install FenixEdu]
+This tutorial walks you through the necessary steps to install FenixEdu™ in a local machine.
+After you follow this tutorial, you will have your own installation of FenixEdu in your local machine up and running.

 [Undestand the DML]: /dev/tutorials/understand-the-dml/
 [Setup your development environment]: /dev/tutorials/setup-your-development-environment/
 [Create your own application]: /dev/tutorials/create-your-own-application/